xebialabs/blueprints/azure/microservice-ecommerce/README.md

 * Azure Resource Group
 * Azure Region
 * The AKS cluster endpoint, if you are deploying to an existing cluster
-* Azure Storage Account for the Terraform state, if creating a new cluster (see step 3.2)
+* Azure Storage Account for the Terraform state, if creating a new cluster
 * Kubernetes cluster credentials
 * The Kubernetes namespace